ScottLogic/blog/smendis-scottlogic/_posts/2023-02-19-testing-spring-boot-with-testcontainers.md

 *Looking for a better way of testing your spring boot repositories?* If this is a question that crossed your mind recently, then this article is for you.
 I’m hoping to share you my experience of writing integration tests to test your repository layer with the use of **Testcontainers** in this article.
 Hope this will help you to make a better decision next time when you are faced with the same challenge.

 Before moving on to writing tests with Testcontainers, let’s try to investigate our options.
 Since we are using Spring Boot, you would probably be extending an interface such as `CrudRepository` or `MongoRepository` based on your choice of database to create the repositories.
 So, one may argue that we don’t need to test the repository layer at all; given the fact that it was not written by us.
 For simple applications which do not have any custom repository queries this may be true.
-But if you are adding more functionality to your repository than what is provided by the base repository it’s always recommended to test your repositories with integration tests.
+But if you are adding more functionality to your repository than what is provided by spring framework data repository it’s always recommended to test your repositories with integration tests.

 Ok, let’s assume you have decided to test your repository layer.
 The easiest would be to add an Java in-memory database like [H2](http://h2database.com/html/main.html) if you are using a SQL database or add an embedded MongoDB database, like the one provided by [Flapdoodle](https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo) if you are using a NoSQL storage. *Wait what??
 I have a PostgreSQL database in my production, and now you are asking me to test with a H2?* Since they are both relational database management systems, yes you can use that approach.
 But I don’t recommend.
 When you have complex queries to execute there is no guarantee that passing tests in CI, means that it will work the same in production if you have different database setups.

 *Alright, then what should I do?
-Create a separate database just like the one I use in production, populate it with test data and use it only within my test class??* Yes, why not??
+Create a separate database just like the one I use in production, populate it with test data and use it only within my test class??* Yes, why not?
 It will fix all your problems. *But wouldn’t it be too much work?* This is where the Testcontainers come into play.
 Just like you automate many things using annotations in Spring Boot, Testcontainers allows you to do all the things that I mentioned above in few lines of code.
 Of cause, this results in taking more time to run your tests, but you can always configure your CI to run repository tests only on request which will eliminate the long test execution times and allow you to run them when you require an end-to-end testing.